-Our current semester is underway, but please contact Master Sean to join in!
+Our Summer Semester begins May 14th, contact Master Sean to join in!

 Welcome, Canton!
 You are North Country Tai Chi LLC's first and main campus.

 If you are a prospective student or soon intend to Try Tai Chi, please don't be shy: come by and join our "Tai Chi Basics Course".
 Before you know it, you'll be feeling great and having fun.
 Please read through the Canton specific information on this page and also feel free to browse through the general information available throughout the rest of this website.
 Thanks for visiting and see you in class!

 At North Country Tai Chi, no class is more important than our Tai Chi Basics course.
 All Tai Chi movement is an expression of layered simplicity and our basics course introduces you to the logic of how to do that intelligently and in balance.
 This is a time tested tradition and it is taught one step at a time.

 Our basics class deliberately removes the pressure to learn in a forced way or to advance by simply mimicking a teacher or advanced students.
 You are taught how to "feel" these movements as an intuitive expression of yourself at play.
 You are already perfect and learning Tai Chi let's you feel that way by helping your body relax systematically.

 In Tai Chi Basics, we learn one simple thing at a time; and with each class, we layer that experience into a sort of knowledge base.
 As a result, our bodies adapt to that experience more quickly and we "remember" what it means to feel balanced.
 You carry that from class to class; and, in time, the practice becomes your own.
 Repetition is the key.
 The sequences you learn in Tai Chi Basics sets the foundation for the simple grace for which Tai Chi is known and from which the health benefits are ultimately derived.

 From a technical point of view, we will use and encounter the following seven movements: